hl7au/au-fhir-ps/input/pagecontent/variance.md

 ### Variance from AU Base
-This implementation guide has no variance (i.e. fully compliant) from AU Base FHIR Implementation Guide version 6.0.0-ci-build ([current](https://build.fhir.org/ig/hl7au/au-fhir-base/)).
+This implementation guide has no variance (i.e. fully compliant) from AU Base FHIR Implementation Guide version 6.0.0-ballot ([6.0.0-ballot](https://hl7.org.au/fhir/6.0.0-ballot/index.html)).

-Note that while there is no variance, this implementation guide imposes requirements additional to AU Bae.
+Note that while there is no variance, this implementation guide imposes requirements additional to AU Base.

 #### Additionally Profiled Resources